Makeshift/Marauder/Readme.md

 **A:** Traktarr/Bazarr times out listing movies/TV after 30/60 seconds.
 I edit it so it times out after 5 minutes instead.
 My library is big, and the Sonarr/Radarr APIs lag like crazy when they're doing _anything_.

+**Q: Why Plex as opposed to Emby/Jellyfin/Serviio/Whatever?**

+**A:** Jellyfin's Chromecast support is iffy at best, especially with subtitles (I watch anime on my Chromecast, deal with it).
+Emby has similar issues with casting and subtitles but is probably otherwise the least-worst offering.
+Serviio is a little feature bare.
+Plex, as much hacking as it requires to get to work, and as *absolutely freaking terrible* as its new interface is, does work once it's set up properly, and handles the abuse I throw at it fairly well.

 ## Table of Contents
 <!-- MarkdownTOC autolink="true" autoanchor="true" -->